Seasonal Maintenance Tips for Keeping Your Dog Potty Grass Pristine

 Using Low-Heat Mat Warmers

 Frost can quickly damage the root system in your dog’s grass potty.
 To avoid this, consider placing low-heat mat warmers under or near the tray, especially if it’s kept on a balcony or in an unheated space.
-These warmers help maintain a consistent soil temperature, keeping your dog's potty care routine on track even during temperature dips.
+These warmers help maintain a consistent soil temperature, keeping your dog's potty care routine on track even during dips in temperature.
 Choose mats designed for plants or pets to ensure they are safe and low-voltage.
-By preventing freezing, you preserve root health and maintain the usability of your grass through the season.
+By preventing freezing, you preserve root health and maintain your grass's usability throughout the season.

 Protective Placement

 Location matters in the winter.
 Position your grass tray in an area away from cold air drafts, snow buildup, or surfaces prone to freezing.
 A covered patio or a sun-facing indoor spot works well.
 This reduces the risk of soil hardening and keeps the surface pleasant for your dog’s paws.
 A dog grass tray left out in the open during winter can become stiff or slippery, which is uncomfortable and even unsafe.
-Using a plastic or rubber mat beneath the tray can also act as insulation from freezing floors.
+Using a plastic or rubber mat beneath the tray can also help insulate against freezing floors.

 Supplementing Light